-Be Part of the Mentor Program for 2017
+Be Part of the Mentor Program

 The Manhattan Yacht Club Mentor Program is designed to help prepare members who want to become club-certified skippers.
 Under their mentor’s guidance, participants hone their sailing and boat handling skills and ready themselves for the responsibility of commanding a boat in our busy harbor.